grillorafael/bigseo/readme.md

 Ex: ```var bigSeo = new BigSEO({url: '/cache'});```

 **Warning: If you change the save path on your express application, your also have to change in the client settings**

+## user-agents reference
+The user agents reference can be found [here](http://user-agent-string.info/list-of-ua/bots).

+You can find the list of implemented user agents [here](https://github.com/grillorafael/bigseo/blob/master/index.js).

+Please **contribute** by adding more relevant items to the list!

 ## LICENSE
 The MIT License (MIT)